-Headlamp Beam Aiming
+Headlamp Beem Aiming

 The angle of the headlamp beam has been pre-adjusted prior to delivery.
-Should you wish re-adjustment, place vehicle on a flat surface 7.6 m (25') from a wall or screen.
+Should you wish re-adjustment, place vehicle on a flat surface 7.6 m (25') from a wall or screen

-With the suspension correctly adjusted, the rider seated on the vehicle and the high beam ON (engine must be running on manual start models), check that the center of high intensity zone of high beam is 50 mm (2'') below horizontal line of headlamp height.
+With the suspension correctly adjusted, the rider seated on the vehicle and the high beam ON.
+Check that the center of high intensity zone of high beam is 50 mm (2") below horizontal line of headlamp height.

-To adjust, on vehicle so equipped remove headlamp chrome ring, turn upper or lower adjusting screws to obtain desired beam position.
+To adjust, remove headlamp chrome ring, turn upper or lower adjusting screws to obtain desired beam position.

-Buth Replacement
+Bulb Replacement